Store Hours

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish your planting by following it with compost and mulch.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch and compost can be purchased in-store or created at home.
+It may help foster larger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Lees Summit Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Lees Summit Garden Center, online, or on our mobile app.
 Let's get growing together.

 4707 E Bannister Rd